JohannesFischer/Nivoo-Slider/README.md

 ## How to use ##

-Just include NivooSider.js and the NivooSlider.css to your HTML:
+Just include NivooSider.js and the NivooSlider.css to your the head section of your HTML file:

 	<script type="text/javascript" src="NivooSlider.js"></script>
 	<link  href="NivooSlider.css" rel="stylesheet" type="text/css" media="screen" />